mikrostew/automatic-owl/src/github-copilot.md

 <span class="token assign-left variable js-type hidden">PASS</span><span class="token operator js-type hidden">=</span><span class="token string js-type hidden">"h</span><span class="js-type copilot-suggest hidden">unter2"</span>
 <button class="replay hidden">&#8635; Replay</button></code></pre>

-You can play around with some variations of `DIR=` and `PATH=` in bash, and it will show paths from its training data.
+You can play around with variations of `DIR=` and `PATH=` in bash, and Copilot will suggest some interesting paths.
 I will leave that as an exercise for the reader.